Andy Murray Bio And Facts

 What are Andy Murray’s strengths as a player?

-As a tennis player, Murray has several strengths that make him the dominant player that he is.
 Murray’s biggest strength as a tennis player is his backhand.
 Murray is extremely strong which makes his backhand a shot that is feared by his opponents.
 Because of his physical strength, another strength in Murray’s game is his first serve.
 Murray hits his first strong extremely accurately and with a lot of pace and strength.

 What are Andy Murray’s weaknesses as a player?

-As a tennis player, Murray has a few weaknesses as well.
 One of Murray’s biggest weaknesses is his second serve.
 Because Murray typically exerts a lot of effort to put pace on his first serve, he is not able to get as much pace on his second serve.
 Although Murray’s backhand in general is a strength, his sliced backhand is considered to be a weakness in his game.
 Murray also uses the sliced backhand far too often.